-Naked Lady Wines is an earthy working winery in Rylstone, just outside of Mudgee, where you can take a charcuterie platter and glass of chardonnay to a sunny table overlooking the vineyard.
+There are plenty of delicious reasons to visit the cellar door at Naked Lady Wines.
+Tantalising tipples aside, the Rylstone estate on the outskirts of Mudgee dishes up wood-fired pizzas and charcuterie platters, best enjoyed on a sun-kissed table overlooking the vineyard.
 The Zin House nods to Lowe Wines’ flagship varietal, zinfandel, the perfect complement to hearty cuisine such as pappardelle with foraged mushrooms.

-Relax with a local cheese plate and a highly awarded rosé from Two Figs Winery while admiring the 360-degree views from its elevated position overlooking the Shoalhaven River.
-It’s worth opening a bottle of wine over lunch that showcases local produce at historic , the most awarded winery on the NSW South Coast.
+Relax with a plate of local cheeses and a highly awarded rosé from Two Figs Winery, all the while admiring 360-degree views from the estate’s elevated position overlooking the Shoalhaven River.
+Or open a bottle of wine over lunch at historic Coolangatta Estate, the most awarded winery on the NSW South Coast.

 Trentham Estate Winery Restaurant, set on the banks of the Murray River, is a local favourite for its share plates made up of homegrown and local artisan produce.
 If you’re in a houseboat, you can dock at the property’s private pontoon and walk up the grassy hill to take a seat.
 Views of the Murray also steal the scene at Morrison’s Riverview Winery, Restaurant & Brewery in the pretty riverine region of Perricoota.
 The establishment’s name pretty much sums up the extensive offerings here.
 Order focaccia, cheese and croquettes and enjoy on the veranda under the shade of enormous gums.